-The Consultant has proposed an integrated SWM operation in which collection, transportation, as well as landfill components of the SWM value chain will be upgraded and operated by the ProjectCo as a PPP project.
-In case of selecting either C&T or landfill, only the respective components would have to be upgraded and operated by the ProjectCo whereas the other component will need to be upgraded and operated either by CCD or by another ProjectCo under a separate PPP contract.
+The Consultant has proposed integrated SWM operations in which collection, transportation, as well as landfill components of the SWM value chain will be upgraded and operated by the ProjectCo as a PPP Project.
+In case of selecting either C&T or landfill, only the respective components would have to be upgraded and operated by the ProjectCo whereas the other component will need to be upgraded and operated either by MMMC or by another ProjectCo under a separate PPP contract.
 The latter options are less favorable in comparison to the integrated option, as discussed in the economic case above.

-The user charges and tipping fee are set at cost recovery level to make the integrated option viable along with a 5% revenue share to CCD.
+The user charges and tipping fee are set at cost recovery levels to make the integrated option viable along with a 5% revenue share to MMMC.
 We have calculated capex for year 1 as well as for the remaining years.
-For integrated operations, the total capex incurred in year 1 is TZS 6,296 million and over a 15 years period equals TZS 38,832 million.
-With a project IRR of 19.7% and equity IRR of 20.2% for the integrated operations, the Project is financially viable with a high probability of attracting market interest.
+For integrated operations, the total capex incurred in year 1 is TZS 1,115 million and over a 15 years period equals TZS 7,065 million.
+With a project IRR of 20.0% and equity IRR of 20.6% for integrated operations, the Project is financially viable with a high probability of attracting market interest.

-As stand-alone, only C&T is financially viable (both with and without a 5% revenue share to the CCD) as we assume that the user charges and tipping fees are set at cost recovery level.
-However only landfill option is financially viable without a 5% revenue share to the CCD, (the Consultant has not considered 5% revenue share to CCD for the only landfill option).
-Therefore, we recommend the integrated operations from a viability, effectiveness and efficiency point of view as explained in the economic case above.
-The capex incurred for the first year, capex incurred over 15 years and equity IRR for the three options (with a 5% revenue share to CCD for integrated and only C&T options) have been provided in the table below.
+As stand-alone, only C&T is financially viable (both with and without a 5% revenue share to MMMC) as we assume that the user charges and tipping fees are set at cost recovery level.
+However only landfill option is financially unviable even without a 5% revenue share to MMMC, (the Consultant has not considered 5% revenue share to MMMC for the only landfill option).
+Therefore, we recommend the integrated operations from viability, effectiveness and efficiency point of view as explained in the economic case above.
+The capex incurred for the first year, capex incurred over 15 years and equity IRR for the three options (with a 5% revenue share to MMMC for integrated and only C&T options) have been provided in the table below.